 Bullhead City is located along the Colorado River across from Laughlin, Nevada, the third largest gaming industry destination in Nevada.
-Laughlin is a primary employer for the residents of Bullhead City.
-The campus serves students from the surrounding areas of Mohave Valley, Fort Mohave, Needles, CA, and Laughlin, NV.
+The gaming industry in Laughlin is a primary employer for the residents of Bullhead City.
+Our Bullhead Campus serves students from the surrounding areas of Mohave Valley, Fort Mohave, Needles, CA, and Laughlin, NV.

-Kingman is the county seat and is located on Interstate 40.
+Kingman is the county seat for Mohave County and is located on Interstate 40.
 Kingman's initial economy was built on mining and ranching; however, with the closure of the local mines, light industry, tourism and service industries have begun to drive the local economy.